 As a rule of thumb, stay wary of suspicious links on Twitter, Facebook, and LinkedIn…even from friends because, as we mentioned, their accounts could have been hacked.
 Some potential signs indicating this includes: a link in a Facebook message from a friend (how many friends just send a link?), and a vague, personable message— “You should definitely check this out”— with a link attached (you’d expect a little more specificity).

 In a Pew Research study, 21% more people felt more secure with email (35%) than social media (14%).
 However, this thinking is detrimental, as people put down their walls and send over information as personable as credit card numbers, tax information, and social security numbers without proper encryption methods.
 If you must send over sensitive information, send it in a compressed, password-protected zip file.
 Or use a reliable cloud-based service, where the message is still password-protected.

-For more cybersecurity information about privacy, contact CBI, for Cyber Security Solutions.
-Make sure you also check out our blog and other resources to learn more about how to protect yourself and company from potential cyberattacks.
+For more cybersecurity information about privacy, check out our blog and other resources to learn more about how to protect yourself and company from potential cyberattacks.